NiuTrans/ABigSurvey/README.md

     *Shilin Zhu*

-36. **The Benefits of Population Diversity in Evolutionary Algorithms: A Survey of Rigorous Runtime Analyses.** arXiv 2018 [paper](https://arxiv.org/abs/1801.10087)
+36. **The Benefits of Population Diversity in Evolutionary Algorithms: A Survey of Rigorous Runtime Analyses.** Theory of Evolutionary Computation 2018 [paper](https://arxiv.org/abs/1801.10087)

     *Dirk Sudholt*